FabricMC/Enigma/readme.txt

 	JSyntaxPane

 Copies of the GNU General Public license verion 3 and the Apache license v2 have been included in this distribution.

+USING ENIGMA

+Launch the GUI:
+	java -jar enigma.jar

+Use Enigma on the command line:
+	java -cp enigma.jar cuchaz.enigma.CommandMain